 Once the employment contract has been drawn up and signed, the working relationship really begins.
 So avoid at all costs losing out of sight your employees as an employer, but maintain good contact and follow up with them properly.
 A few interesting tips:

 - Hold regular follow-up interviews and put this on paper, e.g. in a report.
 Both evaluation interviews and development interviews are a must.

 - Determine in advance how the employee will need to report to their supervisor (CRM system, mail or phone).

 - Don't forget to review the employee's objectives annually if you pay out a bonus linked to objectives.

-- Control the working hours of your employees as much as possible.
+- Check the working hours of your employees as much as possible.

 3) Watch out for overtime!

-Working hours in France often remain a tricky issue: a statutory working week of 35 hours seems rather low compared to Belgian or Dutch customs.
+Working hours in France often remain a tricky issue: a statutory working week of 35 hours seems rather low compared to Belgian or the Netherlands.

 It is therefore extremely important to clearly establish in advance which working hours you prefer.
 All overtime hour must be paid at an increased rate of +25% or +50%.
 Moreover, there is a maximum number of overtime hours to be taken into account on an annual basis.